explorable-viz/esop2025/ESOP-revision-plan.md

   Psallidas' work, Glue, etc).
 Drop ad hoc/unsupported benefits/criticisms (e.g. hampered by requiring the designer to learn multiple separate languages, syntax non-obvious to a new user, etc).
 Instead frame the discussion around differences in techniques, supported use cases, etc.

+### 7.1 Future work

+Replace the current (quite garbled) paragraphs with following discussion points:
+- [ ] Semantically justified dependency relation, but once which potentially separate e.g. control from data dependencies
+- [ ] Executable graph slicing/intensional information, plus option to elide when not needed (vs. current design where not needed at all)